Ashley-Pettit/Olympics/Olympics_api/README.md

 3. Navigate to the downloaded folder using a terminal
 4. Run bundle install in the folder to install dependencies
 5. To run tests 'bundle exec rspec spec'
+6. Add the seed data 'rake db:seed'
-6. To run the API 'Rails s'
+7. To run the API 'Rails s'

-# I'm presently building a very simple front-end to consume the API.
+I'm presently building a very simple front-end to consume the API.

 ```